Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Pancha Kalyanakas (Five Auspicious Events)

-1. **Garbh Kalyanaka (Conception):** The descent of Tirthankara’s soul into mother’s womb.
+1. Garbh Kalyanaka (Conception): The auspicious descent of the Tirthankara’s soul into the mother’s womb (e.g., Mahavira's mother, Trishala, had 16 auspicious dreams).

 Important Tirthankaras